Jfeldman34/AF3Complex/docs/output.md

 ## Output Directory Structure

-For every input job, AlphaFold 3 writes all its outputs in a directory called by the sanitized version of the job name.
-E.g. for job name "My first fold (test)", AlphaFold 3 will write its outputs in a directory called `my_first_fold_test`.
+For every input job, AF3Complex writes all its outputs in a directory called by the sanitized version of the job name.
+E.g. for job name "My first fold (test)", AF3Complex will write its outputs in a directory called `my_first_fold_test`.

 The following structure is used within the output directory: